flippynips/emailer-300/README.md

 npm run dev
 ```

-Build client to './dist' using;
+Build client distribution files to './dist' using;
 ``` bash
 npm run build
 ```

 ### Tests

-To run tests - the vue-cli-service is required
+To run unit tests - the vue-cli-service is required.
+Install it with;
 ``` bash
 npm i -D vue-cli-service
 ```

-to run unit tests run
+to run unit tests;
 ``` bash
 npm run test:unit
 ```

-linting can be tested using
+linting can be tested using;
 ``` bash
 npm run lint
 ```